rugbyprof/5143-Operating-Systems/Assignments/P04/README.md

 Here is an example assembly instruction for gray scaling a pixel.
 ```
 [
-    'load r1 406',
+    'LOAD R1 406',
-    'load r2 230',
+    'LOAD R2 230',
-    'load r3 220',
+    'LOAD R3 220',
-    'load r4 72',
+    'LOAD R4 72',
-    'load r5 10',
+    'LOAD R5 10',
-    'load r6 3',
+    'LOAD R6 3',
-    'add r3 r4',
-    'add r3 r5',
-    'div r3 r6',
-    'store (r3,r3,r3) (r1,r2)'
+    'ADD R3 R4',
+    'ADD R3 R5',
+    'DIV R3 R6',
+    'STORE (R3,R3,R3) (R1,R2)'
 ]
 ```
-Where the last store command will be converted to a message and sent to rabbitmq with (in this instance) `{"store":[100,100,100],"xy":[406,230]}`
+Where the last STORE command will be converted to a message and sent to rabbitmq with (in this instance) `{"STORE":[100,100,100],"xy":[406,230]}`

+### Returning Answers

-Basically, whenever you see a "store" instruction, you will message the "head" node with this exact syntax no matter the image manipulation function we are working with:
+Basically, whenever you see a "STORE" instruction, you will message the "head" node (`rabbitmq`) with this exact syntax no matter the image manipulation function we are working with:

 ```
-{"store":[r,g,b],"xy":[x,y]}
+{"STORE":[r,g,b],"xy":[x,y]}
 ```

 Where: